-There are three main types of water pumps for hydroponic applications, and each has its place.
+There are three main types of water pumps that hydroponic growers should consider, and each has its place.

-If you are operating a larger scale system, an inline water pump is probably your best option, since they generally have more power.
-An inline water pump sits outside of the tank, and is air-cooled.
+If you have a larger system, an inline water pump is probably your best option since they generally have more power.
+An inline pump sits outside of the tank and is air-cooled.

 A third type of pump is a sump pump.
-These are specifically for sump systems, which are essentially a collection reservoir for all the runoff from the hydroponic system.
+A submersible sump pump is specifically for sump systems.
+This is essentially a collection reservoir for all the runoff from the hydroponic system.
 The pump helps move water to and from the tanks, and can also be used to mix nutrients in the tank.

-Remember to clean your water pump regularly, with every nutrient solution change to prevent cross-contamination of nutrients!
+Water pumps that can perform multiple functions across the three mentioned above are referred to as utility pumps.
+Remember to clean your water pump regularly, with every nutrient solution change to prevent pollution of nutrients!

 How do you determine what size pump you need?

-The size of your pump is going to depend on two variables: the size of your garden and the type of hydroponic system you are operating.
+The size of your pump is going to depend on two variables.
+It will depend on the size of your garden and the type of hydroponic system you are operating.

-A flood and drain (ebb and flow) system is going to require a higher volume hydroponic pump than a simple NFT method of growing.
+A flood and drain (ebb and flow) system is going to require a higher volume pump than a simple NFT method.
 Likewise, an aeroponic system has different specifications than a deep-water culture system.

 What is GPH of a pump?

-GPH stands for gallons per hour, and is how pump sizes are measured.
-At Hydrobuilder we have water pumps ranging from 1-200 GPH all the way up to over 1,000 GPH.
-When deciding the GPH you need for your hydroponics system, you need to know how many gallons you want to move and the head height of your system.
+When deciding the gallons per hour, you need to know how much water you want to move.
+You will also need to know the head height of your system.
 From here, you can use the chart or specifications listed on a specific pump to see if it works for you!